citusdata/pg_shard-old/README.md

 ## Building

-pg\_shard has been tested on most Linux and OS X platforms.
-The extension works with PostgreSQL 9.3 or 9.4, and CitusDB 3.2.
+pg\_shard works with PostgreSQL 9.3 or 9.4, and CitusDB 3.2.
+We tested the extension on Linux and OS X.

 Once you have PostgreSQL or CitusDB installed, you're ready to build.
 For this, you will need to include the pg\_config directory path in your make command.
 This path is typically the same as your PostgreSQL installation's bin/ directory path.
 For example: